jchancellor-ms/palo_avs_bgp_config/readme.md

 1. Change directory to the Palo root module directory.  `cd ../palo_config_root`
 1. Return to visual studio code and open the `example.auto.tfvars.sample` file in the `palo_config_root` directory
-1. Update the values in the file with the output values from the Azure Infrastructure deployment and save the updated file as `example.auto.tfvars`.
+1. Update the values in the file with the **output values** from the Azure Infrastructure deployment in the previous step and save the updated file as `example.auto.tfvars`.
 1. Run `terraform init` on your command prompt to initialize the deployment providers.
 1. Run `terraform apply` to initiate the deployment.
 1. Type `yes` to allow the deployment to continue.